S&P 500 takes $1.7 trillion coronavirus two-day hit

 Additionally, Fidelity and Charles Schwab are among the firms advising Main Street investors to stay calm and invested.

-"In times of market volatility, it's important for investors to keep their long-term plan in mind and understand the meaning of portfolio diversification" Charles Schwab tweeted.
+"In times of market volatility, it's important for investors to keep their long-term plan in mind and understand the meaning of portfolio diversification," Charles Schwab tweeted.

 At Fidelity, in a chart shared with FOX Business, the firm reminds clients that pulling money out in times of volatility is a lose-lose.

-"Looking back at the performance of the S&P 500 since 1980, an investor who missed out on only the five best-performing days would have ended up with a stock portfolio worth roughly 35 percent less than one that had been fully invested throughout the period" the firm cautions.
+"Looking back at the performance of the S&P 500 since 1980, an investor who missed out on only the five best-performing days would have ended up with a stock portfolio worth roughly 35 percent less than one that had been fully invested throughout the period," the firm cautions.